BC-CSCI-1102-F18-MW/ps0.5/README.md

 /usr/local/algs4/algs4.jar
 ```

 If you have problems with any of these steps, reach out to a TA.
-If they worked, move on to Part 4 and skip over the Windows instructions, below.
+If it worked, move on to Part 4 and skip over the Windows instructions, below.

 #### Windows